Business Personal Property

 Obtain the necessary protest forms from your local property tax assessor’s office or website.
 Complete the forms accurately, providing all required information and supporting documentation.

-4. Submit Protest
+4. Submit the Protest

 Submit your completed protest forms and supporting documentation to the appropriate authority, often the county board of equalization, within the specified deadline.
-Adhere to the submission guidelines provided by your local property tax assessor’s office to ensure your protest is appropriately filed.

-5. Attend a Hearing (if applicable)
+5. Attend a Hearing if Applicable

 A formal hearing may be scheduled to review your business personal property tax appeal.
-If you receive a hearing notice, prepare your arguments, organize your evidence and articulate why you believe your property tax should be adjusted.
+If you receive a hearing notice, prepare your arguments, organize your evidence and explain why you believe your property tax should be adjusted.

 At Property Valuation Services, we understand the complexities involved in the business personal property tax appeal process, and we’re here to assist you every step of the way.
-Our expertise in property valuation can strengthen your case and increase the likelihood of a successful business personal property tax appeal.
-Here’s how we can help you:

 Independent Property Valuation

-Our team of experts will conduct an independent evaluation of your business’s personal property value.
-Using our in-depth knowledge of local markets and industry-standard valuation techniques, we’ll provide you with an unbiased assessment that serves as evidence to support your claim.
+Using in-depth knowledge of local markets and industry-standard valuation techniques, we provide an unbiased assessment that serves as evidence to support your claim.

 Detailed Property Reports

-We will provide comprehensive reports that delve into the factors influencing your property’s value.
-Our detailed analysis includes information on comparable sales, market trends, property conditions and other relevant factors.
-These reports will significantly strengthen your case during the property tax protest, providing a clear and thorough understanding of your property’s value.
+We provide comprehensive reports that explain the factors influencing your property’s value.
+Our analysis includes information on comparable sales, market trends, property conditions and other relevant factors.

 Expert Testimony

-If needed, our team can provide expert testimony during the protest hearings.
-Drawing on our extensive experience and expertise in property valuation, we will confidently present your arguments, explain complex valuation concepts and highlight discrepancies in the assessment.
-Our expert testimony will provide an independent and authoritative perspective that supports your claim for a lower assessed value.
+Drawing on experience and expertise in property valuation, we can present arguments, explain complex valuation concepts and highlight discrepancies in the assessment.

 Guidance and Representation